Review: SingX international money transfers

 SingX exchange rates and fees

-SingX is one of the few services that offers its customers the mid-market rate (also commonly known as the interbank rate).
+SingX is one of the few services in Hong Kong that offers its customers the mid-market rate (also commonly known as the interbank rate).
 This is the rate you’ll see on Google or Reuters and it’s what your money’s actually worth on the global head-on, compared to another currency.

 While you might see that the quoted exchange rate from your bank or other money transfer services is different from the mid-market rate, this is not the case with SingX.
 Other services profit from this margin added on to the exchange rate, but SingX only charges a fee ranging between 0.25% and 1% that’s quoted to you upfront.